rayhanbeg/returnTrack/README.md

 - **Add New Asset**: Easily add new assets with detailed information.
 - **Edit Asset Details**: Update information about existing assets.
 - **Asset History**: View the complete history of an asset including transfers, maintenance, and usage.

+### Reset Password via Email
+If a user forgets their password, they can reset it via email by following these steps:

+1. **Forgot Password**: On the login page, click on the "Forgot Password" link.
+2. **Enter Email**: The user is prompted to enter the email address associated with their account.
+3. **Send Reset Link**: An email containing a password reset link is sent to the user’s registered email address.
+This is powered by an email service like [Nodemailer](https://nodemailer.com/) (configured using environment variables).
+4. **Reset Password**: The user clicks on the reset link in the email, which redirects them to a page where they can enter a new password.
+5. **Password Update**: After submitting the new password, the user can log in with the updated credentials.

+The reset email typically contains a time-limited, one-time-use token to ensure security.

 ### Reports
 Generate and download various reports such as: